5 Traditional Dance and Music in Morocco

-Ahwach dance may slightly be different from a region to another.
-Still, it is the best joyful and convivial dance and music that you may attend if you visiting one of the small villages in the Atlas mountains.
+Ahwach dance may slightly be different from one region to another.
+Still, it is the best joyful and convivial dance and music that you may attend if you visit one of the small villages in the Atlas mountains.

-Rokba dance Was a very famous performance during the war back in time when Draa valley was a tribunal society.
-Nowadays Rakba performed at weddings and large community events within the southern villages of the valley.
+Rokba Dance Was a very famous performance during the war back in time when Draa valley was a tribunal society.
+Nowadays Rakba performed at weddings and large community events within the southern villages of the Moroccan valleys.

 Commonly known as “belly dance” a Moroccan traditional dance, only practiced by women.
 The dancing performs at private ceremonies, such as weddings and circumcisions.
 Makes it hard for a tourist in Morocco to tend if not has been invited to a Moroccan wedding.
 This dance goes along with playing violin, drums, and Lotar.
 Recently this Moroccan dance is slightly taken to the next level to be taught in some dancing schools abroad.
 However, it is still private and not considered an art worth showing and saving.

 Based on Shaabi music or Atlas music, this type of dancing is very famous in different parts of Morocco.
 During the special events and weddings, Shikhat dancing would be the best entertainment.
 This dance is an integral part of the cultural heritage of Morocco.
 Still, the Shikhat dance may be a type of intangible heritage that is in danger of being lost.